Since 1972 Still Point has been a place for Solitude, Silence, Spirituality, Diversity, Community,

-As we approach the two year anniversary of Rowena’s passing on June 17, 2019.
+As we remember the anniversary of Rowena’s passing on June 17, 2019.
 We are so grateful for all those who were able to attend the celebration of her life on July 13, 2019, and for to everyone who helped make it possible.
-If you were unable to attend and would like to view this memorial, by videographer, John Oakley, it is available on YouTube –
+If you would like to view this memorial, by videographer, John Oakley, it is available on YouTube –

 Rowena’s Life Celebration.